kamran858/Day-4-Rock-Peper-Scissors/README.md

 Technologies Used
 	•	Python 3
 	•	random module

-Day 4 of 100 Days of Code - Python Bootcamp
+## Credits
+“This project is part of the 100 Days of Code: The Complete Python Pro Bootcamp by Dr. Angela Yu.
+I followed the course material to practice and improve my Python skills.”